AmishaSomaiya/ROS2-Humble-Setup-On-Ubuntu2204/Humble-Installation-on-Ubuntu22.md

   <img src="Images/verify-locale.png" />
 </p>

-Step 4 : Setup sources to add the ROS 2 apt repository to system First ensure that the Ubuntu Universe repository is enabled.
+Step 4 : Setup sources to add the ROS 2 apt repository to system.
+First ensure that the Ubuntu Universe repository is enabled.

 ```